GoogleChrome/developer.chrome.com/site/en/blog/fedcm-origin-trial/index.md

 Set a [browser flag](/blog/browser-flags/) to develop locally, here is
 how:

-1. In the Chrome address bar, type `chrome://version`.
-Confirm the browser version is newer than 101.
+1. Open Google Chrome.
+In the address bar, enter `chrome://version`.
+Confirm the browser version is 101 or higher.
 2. Go to `chrome://flags#fedcm` to enable FedCM.
 3. Restart your browser.